aronCiucu/DCSTheWay/README.md

 If the waypoint entry is not working correctly, try increasing the Button Delay slider in the settings menu.
 If that still doesn't fix the issue, open an issue on GitHub and attach a video so I can check out what goes wrong.
 ### None of my issues are shown here
-Worry not, feel free to message me on Discord (Doge4634) or the ED Forums, and we'll have it sorted!
+Worry not, feel free to issue a message request on Discord (Doge4634), and we'll have it sorted!

 ## Credits
 Special thanks to discord users: kukiric, Bepis, the88tench, okopanja, and the ED Forums users for their suggestions and help.